Automated Safer Skies

 Receiving technical data, from the nearby airplains & elaborating them, to create a comprehensive dynamic "3-D sky-model" moment by moment.

-That would help alerting pilots to avoid collision or dangerous "nearby" positios.
+That would help alert pilots to avoid collision or dangerous "nearby" positions.

 That intervention might even be carried out automatically, in emergency situations.

-If this System, proves succes, it would relief much of the burden off the "Terristitial" Air-Taffic-Control-Systems' shoulders, OR at least "give hand to".
+If this System proves success, it would relieve much of the burden off the "Terristitial" Air-Taffic-Control-Systems' shoulders, OR at least "give hand to".
 And - more importantly - it would decrease or even eliminate, sky collision accidents.